+Material Error or Omission—Is there a material error or omission in the original ICN?

+Postwork Verification (PWV)—Will the PWV use a significantly different approach than the original performance of the inspection, test, or analysis as described in the original ICN?

+Engineering Changes—Will an engineering change be made that materially alters the determination that the acceptance criteria are met?

+Additional Items To Be Verified—Will there be additional items that need to be verified through the ITAAC?

+Complete and Valid ITAAC Representation—Will any other licensee activities materially alter the ITAAC determination basis?

+An ITAAC Post-Closure Notification made on an event after applying these reporting thresholds should summarize the event and its resolution similar to the level of detail expected for an ICN or an Uncompleted ITAAC Notification.
+For events that do not reach these reporting thresholds, ITAAC Post-Closure notifications would not be required.
+Examples may include like-for-like component replacements, minor corrective actions, or preventive maintenance activities.

 40600-03 RESOURCE ESTIMATE

+The inspection in Section 02.01 should be conducted by one inspector over a one-week period.
+As previously stated, 02.01 can be performed as a stand-alone inspection early in the construction period.
+After the first inspection, 02.02, 02.03 and 02.04 should be performed simultaneously each time the IP40600 inspection is performed.

-The inspection in Section 02.01 should be conducted by one inspector over a one-week period. he inspection in Section 02.02 should be conducted by one inspector over a one-week period.
-The inspection in Section 02.03 should be conducted by two inspectors over two separate week-long periods, scheduled for the first inspection to be timely (when a sufficient number of ITAAC are available for inspection) and, for the second inspection, to be comprehensive (when a substantial number of ITAAC have been submitted and all disciplines are represented).
+After an initial 02.01 inspection, it may be repeated for subsequent inspections that include 02.02, 02.03 and 02.04.
+The inspections in Sections 02.01, 02.02, and 02.04 should be conducted by one inspector over a one-week period for each.
+The inspection in Section 02.03 should be conducted by two inspectors over two separate week-long periods, scheduled for the first inspection to be timely (when a sufficient number of notifications on ITAAC are available for inspection) and, for the second inspection, to be comprehensive (when a substantial number of notifications on ITAAC have been submitted and all disciplines are represented).

 The resource estimate for this inspection procedure is approximately 280 hours of direct inspection effort.
 Sections of this inspection procedure may be repeated as necessary if multiple ITAAC findings are identified.